nwang783/starlis-ai/starlis-callhandling/README.md

 8. Only requests from allowed origins are accepted
 9. All requests must include a valid JWT token
 10. Used tokens cannot be reused
+11. CORS is configured to only allow specific origins
+12. Credentials are supported for authenticated requests

 ## Support